 Iterative development is a forerunner of Agile and can be seen as a hybrid retaining some aspects of Waterfall.
 This article looks at whether it is still of value to project delivery and in what circumstances it could be useful.

 Iterative development dates back to the 1950s when it was used by NASA in Project Mercury, but it wasn't until the 1990s that it was leveraged in the Rational Unified Process (RUP), a framework that was widely used throughout the industry.
-I remember being trained by Rational in RUP in 1999 and at this point, it was being hailed as the solution to the all-too-common failure of large waterfall projects.
+I remember being trained in RUP in 1999 and at this point, it was being hailed as the solution to the all-too-common failure of large waterfall projects.
 Agile and Scrum were almost unknown and Iterative Development was the hot new thing in IT.

 What Is RUP?